-Once incongruities are exposed and understood, people inherently strive to correct them.
-No one deliberately creates unnecessary work or bad quality.
-Most processes are created with the best of intentions, focusing on performing the task at hand, with the resources at hand, in the environment where they exist.
+Figure 1, Value Stream Map cesses are created with the best of intentions, focusing on performing the task at hand, with the resources at hand, in the environment where they exist.
 Over time, conditions change and the reasons for the original decisions are lost.
 Looking at one methodology, Lean's objective is meeting the customer needs, at a specific time.
 The focus is exposing wasteful activities so they can be removed.
-"Eliminating Waste" is the phrase used.
-Waste is defined as any activity that consumes resources without creating value.
+'Eliminating Waste' is the phrase used.
+Waste being defined as any activity that consumes resources without creating value.
 Lean begins by identifying what activities create value in the product, from the standpoint of the customer.
-Value added activity is defined in practice by asking "if the customer would be willing to pay for" that activity.
+Value added activity is defined in practice by asking 'if the customer would be willing to pay for' that activity.
 Once various value added activities are identified, non-value added activities are minimized and/or eliminated where possible.
-Value added activities are sequenced and linked into what is called a value stream.
-Emphasis is placed on making the activities flow, like a river.
-Efforts are turned to letting the customer pull product or service through the process.
-These make the process responsive to providing what the customer wants, only when the customer needs it.
+Value added activities are sequenced and linked into what is called a Value Stream.
+Emphasis is placed on making the activities Flow, like a river.
+Efforts are turned to letting the customer Pull product or service through the process.
+Making the process responsive to providing what the customer wants, only when the customer needs it.
 Not before, not after.
-With new knowledge, the process is repeated indefinitely, striving towards perfection, or at least adopting the mindset of constantly re-evaluating activities for improvement.
+With new knowledge, the process is repeated indefinitely, striving towards perfection, or at least adopting the mindset of constantly reevaluating activities for improvement.

-One of Lean's most powerful tools for exposing incongruities is described in popular literature as a 'value stream map' (VSM), also known by its more traditional name 'material and information flow map.'
-Similar in appearance to a standard process flow chart, a VSM shows the product flow and includes information flow triggering each process.
-A value stream map is created by starting from the customer end of the process, then following the process upstream to the raw material.
-From a map of an existing production system, Process Improvement ideas are generated.
-Lean uses many tools and techniques for implementing those new ideas.
+One of Lean's most powerful tools for exposing incongruities is described in popular literature as a 'Value Stream Map.'
+Also known by its more traditional name 'Material and Information Flow Map.'
+Similar in appearance to a standard process flow chart, a VSM shows the product flow and includes informaing those new ideas.

 There is a striking similarity between VSM and Dr. W. Edwards Deming's 'Production Viewed as a System' diagram.1 Both display segments of knowledge, string them together in a coordinated effort to help managers and workers understand how elements work together.
 Apparently VSM has its roots in the 1950's work of Dr. Deming.
 Other process improvement methodologies are available and they are known by many names.
 Most use a structured approach to understanding the existing conditions, generate improvement ideas, then implement changes.
 The scope of the project changes according to the needs of management or the problem at hand.
 Six Sigma focuses on a deep dive investigation in a tightly defined project, directed towards reducing variation.
 Theory of Constraints focuses on a shallow dive into the broader scope of improving throughput from raw material to finished goods.
 The choice of process improvement methodology is primarily based on management and workforce acceptance.
+Each process improvement methodology looks at the product or service through their own respective theories and tools.
+However, their perspective may or may not satisfy the current or future needs of the customer.
+Many process improvement activities begin by assuming the product or service is designed in the most economical way to satisfy the needs of the customer.